intrinio/csharp-sdk/docs/HistoricalDataApi.md

-      var tag = "marketcap";  // string | An Intrinio data tag ID or code (<a href='https://data.intrinio.com/data-tags'>reference</a>) var frequency = "daily";  // string | Return historical data in the given frequency (optional)  (default to daily) var type = "";  // string | Filter by type, when applicable (optional) var startDate = "2015-01-01";  // DateTime? | Get historical data on or after this date (optional) var endDate = "";  // DateTime? | Get historical date on or before this date (optional) var sortOrder = "desc";  // string | Sort by date `asc` or `desc` (optional)  (default to desc) var pageSize = 100;  // int? | The number of results to return (optional)  (default to 100) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)
+      var tag = "marketcap";  // string | An Intrinio data tag ID or code (<a href='https://data.intrinio.com/data-tags'>reference</a>) var frequency = "daily";  // string | Return historical data in the given frequency (optional)  (default to daily) var type = "";  // string | Filter by type, when applicable (optional) var startDate = DateTime.Parse("2015-01-01");  // DateTime? | Get historical data on or after this date (optional) var endDate = DateTime.Now;  // DateTime? | Get historical date on or before this date (optional) var sortOrder = "desc";  // string | Sort by date `asc` or `desc` (optional)  (default to desc) var pageSize = 100;  // int? | The number of results to return (optional)  (default to 100) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)